Temporary Dental Emergency Remedies

 Spray (antiseptic and anti-inflammatory) on particular areas, such as wisdom teeth gum areas or into large cavities.

-Is a natural antiseptic rinse and good for post-extraction healing, Denture rubs and mouth ulcers if you cannot get to a Chemist for a good antiseptic mouthwash mentioned above.
+the a natural antiseptic rinse and good for post-extraction healing, Denture rubs and mouth ulcers if you cannot get to a Chemist for a good antiseptic mouthwash mentioned above.
 A “teaspoon” of salt dissolved in a tumbler of warm water works well.
 Hold in the mouth for one minute then spit out, around 4 times daily or as needed.

 AVOID things that make toothache worse, drink liquids through a straw, eat soft foods on the other comfortable side etc.